Dancing On The Rock

 Days weren’t packed with just work though.
 There was fun, new sights, adventures and friendship.
 My life felt whole again.
 My boyfriend even noted that I seemed happy there…something that had become uncommon for me.

 Loving my job requires loving all of life.
 Not just making it a work transaction.
-We don’t get paid enough to do it for the money, so it truly does need to come from a place of love.
+We don’t get paid enough in the arts to do it for the money, so it truly does need to come from a place of love.

 Lesson #2 – Fun is Creativity